All the reasons why visiting between November and April make perfect sense!

 I would say some gelato shops close often between January and February, as do some restaurants in the high tourist areas.
 Since they work non-stop in the high season, they take time off in these off months.
 For example, there are some areas along the coast that almost get no traffic once it gets cold many businesses dedicated to the hot summer months (such as beaches and such) close during the low season.

-In general, however, most everything remains open across the region.
+As a general rule, consider most everything remains open across the region.
 There is no place that is closed completely.
 Tuscany is not a theme park and people live here.
 So even while some of the lodgings or restaurants close down in Elba for the winter, locals will still stick around and all the basic necessities will still be available.

 How is the weather?